Extinction and coming down from infinity of CB-processes with competition in a L\'evy environment: Proofs

-In order to finish the proof of the first statement, we first show that the time to extinction for the process $Z$ starting from $M$ is not almost surely infinite.
+In order to prove that the process becomes extinct almost surely, we first show that the time to extinction for the process $Z$ starting from $M$ is not almost surely infinite.
 We recall that we assumed that the environment has no negative jumps larger than $1-e^{-1}$.
-Using Theorem~\ref{comparison} (both processes with the same restriction on the negative jumps of the environment), we observe that for any $x\leq M$, the process $(Z, \mathbb{P}_x)$ is stochastically dominated by $( Z^\sharp, \mathbb{P}^\sharp_x)$.
-The process $Z^\sharp$ is a CB-process in a L\'evy random environment which is characterized by the branching mechanism $\psi^\sharp(\lambda)=\psi(\lambda)-\psi^\prime(0+) \lambda$.
-Since $\psi$ satisfies the Grey's condition and is positive for any $z$ sufficiently large, Lemma 2.3 in Le and Pardoux \cite{vi2015height} guarantees that $\psi^\sharp$ satisfies also Grey's condition.
-Then Theorem 4.1 of \cite{he2016continuous} ensures that there is $t_0>0$ for which
+Using Proposition~\ref{comparison} (both processes with the same restriction on the negative jumps of the environment), we observe that for any $x\leq M$, the process $(Z, \mathbb{P}_x)$ is stochastically dominated by $( Z^\sharp, \mathbb{P}^\sharp_x)$.
+The process $Z^\sharp$ is a CB-process in a L\'evy random environment (without competition) which is characterized by the branching mechanism $\psi(\lambda)$.
+Since $\psi$ satisfies Grey's condition, Theorem 4.1 of \cite{he2016continuous} ensures that there is $t_0>0$ for which

-Next, we introduce an independent geometric random variable $\xi$ with parameter $p$ that counts the number of random steps needed in order that $Z$ becomes extinct.
-For simplicity, we denote by $\mathcal{T}^x_{M}$ for the stopping time $T_M$ under $\mathbb{P}_x$.
-The length of the random steps are bounded from above by a random variable distributed as ${t_0}+\sup_{x\geq 0}\mathcal{T}^x_{M}$.
-To be more precise, the algorithm is as follows: we start from $x$ and then we wait a random time $\tau_1$ until the process is below the level $M$ (note that if $x\leq M$, $\tau_1=0$).
-Hence $\tau_1$ is stochastically dominated by a random variable $\bar\tau_1$ with the same distribution as $\mathcal{T}^x_{M}$.
-Then either the shifted process $Z\circ \theta_{\tau_1}$ become extinct before time ${t_0}$, with probability larger than $p$, and we stop the algorithm or it survives and we start again the procedure for the shifted process $Z\circ\theta_{{t_0}+\tau_1}$ which has the same law as the process $Z$ starting from $Z_{{t_0}+\tau_1}$ thanks to the Markov property.
-In other words, the extinction time of $Z$ is stochastically dominated from above by the random variable
+Then we denote by $T^x_{M}$ for the stopping time $T_M$ under $\mathbb{P}_x$.
+Reasoning by recurrence and using the Markov property, we prove that the extinction time of $Z$ is stochastically dominated from above by the random variable $ \sum_{i=1}^{\xi} (\bar\tau_i+t_0), $ where $\xi$ is a geometric random variable that counts the number of random steps before $Z$ becomes extinct and $\{\bar\tau_i\}_{i\geq 0}$ are i.i.d., independent of $\xi$ and have the same distribution as $\sup_{x\geq 0}T^x_{M}$.
+To be more precise, the algorithm is as follows: we start from $x$, we wait a random time $\tau_1\leq \bar\tau_1$ until the process is below the level $M$ and then the process becomes extinct before an time interval of size $t_0$ with probability $p$.
+If the process is not extinct after the time $\tau_1+t_0$, we start again the procedure thanks to the Markov property.
+Hence,